Section Rings of $\mathbb{Q}$-Divisors on Genus $1$ Curves: The effective two-point case

 \begin{theorem} With this term order, a Gr\"obner basis for the relation ideal of $S_D$ has the following leading terms: \begin{enumerate} \item The same leading terms of the relations among the $f_i^{(1)}$, $f_\ib$, $f_\ic$, and $f_\id$ that obtain in the one-point case for $S_{D^{(1)}}$ in Theorem \ref{thm:1point_rels}; \item $u \cdot f_i^{(2)}$, $i \geq 2$; \item $f_w \cdot f_i^{(2)}$, $i \geq 3$; \item $f_i^{(2)} \cdot f_j^{(2)}$, $i \geq j + 2$; \item All products $f^{(1)} f^{(2)}$ where $f^{(1)}$ is of one of the forms $f_i^{(1)}$ ($i \geq 2$), $f_\ib$, $f_\ic$, or $f_\id$ and $f^{(2)}$ is of one of the forms $f_j^{(2)}$ ($j \geq 2$) or $f_w$. \end{enumerate} \end{theorem}

+\begin{remark} For the curious reader, this is the case in which we get the maximum of nine exceptional relations claimed in Theorem \ref{thm:2point_intro}: six in $S_{D^{(1)}}$ from the case of Theorem \ref{thm:1point_intro} where $\{-1/\alpha\} \in (0,1/3)$, plus the three added ones with leading terms $f_w f_\ib$, $f_w f_\ic$, and $f_w f_\id$. \end{remark}

 \begin{proof} Because we ordered the generators of $S_{D^{(1)}}$ (the ``old'' generators) before all others (the ``new'' generators), the Gr\"obner basis for the relations among the old generators is unchanged from the one-point case.
+We call these the ``old'' relations.

 A $\Bbbk$-basis for the quotient space $S_{D}/S_{D^{(1)}}$ consists of one function $f_{(d,c)}^{(2)}$ of degree $d$ having pole order $c$ at $P^{(2)}$, for each $(d,c)$ with $1 \leq c \leq \alpha^{(2)} d$.
 Note that $c = 1$ need not be excluded now.
-Consequently, the relations between the new generators closely parallel the genus-zero case.
+Consequently, the relations between the new generators closely parallel the genus zero case.
 For $(d,c)$ in the angle $\angle v_i^{(2)} v_{i+1}^{(2)}$, the minimal monomial achieving degree $d$ and pole order $c$ is a product of the appropriate powers of the two consecutive generators $f_i^{(2)}$ and $f_{i+1}^{(2)}$, where $f_1^{(2)}$ must be replaced by $f_w$.
-Consequently, any product of two nonconsecutive new generators, or of a new and an old generator, is the leading term of a relation.
-The new relations are all minimal because their leading terms are quadratic. \end{proof}
+Consequently, any product of two nonconsecutive new generators, or of a new and an old generator, is the leading term of a relation (a ``new'' relation).

+The new relations are all minimal because their leading terms are quadratic.
+It remains to consider whether an old, minimal relation can become non-minimal when the new generators and relations are added.
+(An old, non-minimal relation obviously remains non-minimal here.)
+Referring to Theorem \ref{thm:1point_rels}, there was only one case where a relation with a non-quadratic leading term was nonetheless minimal: the case $\{-1/\alpha^{(1)}\} \in [2/3, 3/4)$.
+Here there are generators $u = f_0, f_2^{(1)}, f_3^{(1)}$ corresponding to best lower approximations